QGreenland-Net/qgreenland-net.github.io/presentations/gsw2025-overview.md

 * Trey Stafford and Robyn Marowitz of NSIDC attended as software developers
 * Twila Moon of NSIDC attended as PI.
-* Angie Garcia of the National Center for Ecological Analysis and Synthesis (NCEAS)/Actic Data Center (ADC) attended as a community engagement/outreach coordinator.
+* Angie Garcia of the National Center for Ecological Analysis and Synthesis (NCEAS) attended as a community engagement/outreach coordinator.
-* Ian Nesbitt of NCEAS/ADC attended as a data repository expert.
+* Ian Nesbitt of NCEAS attended as a data repository expert.

 ::: {.notes}